Whether you are brand new to yoga, or have been practicing for years, we are sure that there is a class for you at Rishi Yoga.

 Sacred Sound Meditation

-We offer Sacred Sound Meditation on the second and fourth Saturday of each month.
+We offer Sacred Sound Meditation on the second Saturday of each month.

 We offer AromaYoga on the third Saturday of each month.